leon-ai/leon/README.md

 - Intent fallback: when an utterance cannot match an intent, then rely on an LLM to provide results.
 - New named entity recognition engine: provide a better solution to extract entities from utterances such as fruits, numbers, cities, durations, persons, etc.
-- Skill features: let skills leverage LLMs to provide out-of-the-box NLP features such as summarization, knowledge base, translation, sentiment analysis and so on...
+- Skill features: let skills leverage LLMs to provide out-of-the-box NLP features such as summarization, knowledge base, translation, sentiment analysis, and so on...
-- Skill building: LLMs can help to develop skills such as paraphrasing utterance samples, translate answers, convert code from our Python bridge to the upcoming JavaScript bridge and vice versa, etc.
+- Skill building: LLMs can help to develop skills such as paraphrasing utterance samples, translating answers, converting code from our Python bridge to the upcoming JavaScript bridge and vice versa, etc.
 - More...

 ### What's Next?

-Once the new core released, we'll work on the community aspect of Leon.
-For example, better organize [our Discord](https://discord.gg/MNQqqKg), planify regular calls, work on skills together, etc. It is very important for Leon to have a real community.
+Once the new core is released, we'll work on the community aspect of Leon.
+For example, better organize [our Discord](https://discord.gg/MNQqqKg), plan regular calls, work on skills together, etc. It is very important for Leon to have a real community.
 At that moment, the skills platform will already be online, so it'll be easier to sync our progress and publish new skills.

 - Feel free to check out the Git development branches and our [next major milestones](https://blog.getleon.ai/a-much-better-nlp-and-future-1-0-0-beta-7/#whats-next).
 - And the [detailed roadmap](http://roadmap.getleon.ai).
-- Many exciting things are coming up, hence no new documentation and test are going to be written until the official release of Leon.
+- Many exciting things are coming up, hence no new documentation and tests are going to be written until the official release of Leon.

 ---